 The City also receives Emergency Solutions Grants (ESG) for services, shelter, and rapid rehousing for persons experiencing homelessness.

-Funds are deployed through the Consolidated Homeless Fund (CHF) funding consortium.
+Funds are deployed through the Consolidated Homeless Fund (CHF) funding consortium to enable a one-stop application process and a collaborative and comprehensive cross-jurisdictional approach to investment.

-For more information, please visit: https://ohcd.ri.gov/homelessness.
+For more information, please visit: https://housing.ri.gov/homelessness.

 Resources